Nelsonthe/Amazon_Sales_Performance_Analysis/README.md

 ## 🛠️ Excel Skills Used

-The following Excel skills were utilized for analysis:
+I utilized the following Excel skills for the analysis:

 - 📊 **Pivot Tables**
 - 📈 **Pivot Charts**